unkown512/AggieSTEM-DL_TEST/README.md

 # For Collaborators
-Create a branch and submit pull requests to master
+Create a branch and submit pull requests to master.
 If the results of a pull request fail to compile or work three times, then pull requests from that colaborator will be suspended.

 # Steps to setup